CS4310-CodeG/FreeNOS/README.md

 ## Conclusion

-One of the key features of FreeNOS is its memory management system, which utilizes a combination of virtual memory, paging, and memory allocation techniques.
-By using virtual memory, FreeNOS is able to isolate logical memory addresses from physical memory addresses, allowing each process to have its own dedicated memory space.
-Paging divides physical memory into fixed-size pages, and virtual memory is divided into corresponding pages.
-Memory allocation is managed through techniques like heap management, where memory is allocated and released dynamically during runtime.
+Utilizing a combination of memory allocation techniques, paging, and virtual memory is the memory management system of FreeNOS.
+One of its most significant features is how it can isolate physical memory addresses and logical memory addresses.
+This process grants each process its very own reserved memory space.
+The division of virtual memory into pages corresponds perfectly to the fixed-size pages of physical memory as created by paging.
+During runtime, memory is allocated and released dynamically through heap management techniques in order to handle memory allocation efficiently.

 ## References